mooreatv/BetterVendorPrice/README.md

 Has configuration options to tweak the display from 1 to 3 lines + AHDB info or not, using Shift key or not: `/bvp config`

+(check the different views and stack info using shift and not in the config)

 ## Background/Why is it useful?
 Sometimes the regular vendor price isn't enough to decide what to keep and what to discard: